rcghpge/pymo/README.md

 ## Contributing
 Contributions are welcome!
 Here's how you can contribute:

 - If you are interested to build out this project.
 Feel free to contact me.
+See contact below.
 - Report bugs or request features by opening an issue.
 - Fix bugs or implement features by opening a pull request.
 - Please ensure your code adheres to the project's coding standards before submission.